 The RfG, which became a binding EU regulation in May 2016, is available on the EUR-Lex website.
-A number of the European Network Codes, including the RfG fall under the category of retained EU law and thus remain applicable to the UK following the UKs withdrawal from the European Union.

 A joint Distribution Code Review Panel (DCRP) and Grid Code Review Panel (GCRP) workgroup was charged with implementing the Requirements for Generators in GB.
 This included setting parameters that the RfG leaves to national interpretation.
 The workgroup proposed changes to the Grid Code, Distribution Code and supporting Engineering Recommendations.
 The revised documents were consulted upon with stakeholders by the GCRP and the DCRP.